JacobRG/JacobRG/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on my Bachelor's of Computer Science
+- 🔭 University of Kentucky Computer Science Graduate
-- 🌱 I’m currently learning Mobile App Dev for IOS
+- 🌱 I’m currently looking for my first opportunity in the field
-- 💬 Ask me about my dog
 - 📫 How to reach me: jacobgambrell@gmail.com